 Clinic Visit Options

-Telehealth (Video/Phone outside of clinic)
+Telehealth (Video outside of clinic)

 Telehealth visit options are available for our patients who are physically in Oregon or Washington at the time of the visit.
 Telehealth visits offer a safe, convenient way to connect with your CF Center team.
 You will meet with the CF team through a video chat or via phone call.
-If you have a home spirometer, you may be scheduled for a home PFT on or near your appointment date.
+If you have a home spirometer, you will be scheduled for a home PFT on or near your appointment date.